wazuh/wazuh-documentation/source/user-manual/capabilities/policy-monitoring/configuration_assessment/how-it-works.rst

 - Alert generation.

 The checking files can contain rules for verifying that a process is running, a file exists, or if a file contains an specific pattern.
-Also, there is a main block that specifies the requirements needed to pass the tests.
+In addition, there is a main block that specifies the requirements needed to pass the tests.

 Database